Manitoba Ukraine Crisis ResponseFebruary 9, 2023

 - Canada Ukraine Income Transitional Assistance Initiative (CUTAI).
 You can expect to receive $3000 for adults 18 years and older, and $1500 for each child 17 and younger.

-- Temporary Assistance Program (TAP), of the government of Manitoba provides short term financial assistance to go towards the cost of rent, basic needs, and basic essential dental, optical, and prescription drug benefits.
+- Employment and Income Assistance (formerly Temporary Assistance Program (TAP)), of the government of Manitoba provides short term financial assistance to go towards the cost of rent, basic needs, and basic essential dental, optical, and prescription drug benefits.

 - Newly arrived individuals are reminded that they are also eligible for various other benefits that all people in Canada are entitled to.
 These include the following: